nickyd1996/rock-paper-scissors/README.md

 5. The page will automatically refresh.
 6. Scroll back to locate the now-published site [link](https://thomas-tomo.github.io/capital-cities/) in the "GitHub Pages" section.

-### Forking the GitHub Repository

-By forking the repository, we make a copy of the original repository on our GitHub account to view and change without affecting the original repository by using these steps:

-1. Log in to GitHub and locate [GitHub Repository capital-cities](https://github.com/Thomas-Tomo/capital-cities)
-2. At the top of the Repository(under the main navigation) locate "Fork" button.
-3. Now you should have a copy of the original repository in your GitHub account.

 ### Local Clone